rafalp/Misago/docs/developers/views_errors.rst

 ================

-While Misago raises plenty of exceptions, only four are allowed to reach views.
+While Misago raises plenty of exceptions, only four are allowed to leave views.
 Two of those are django's ``Http404`` and ``PermissionDenied`` exceptions.
 In addition to those, Misago defines its own two exceptions that act as "messages" for it's error handler that link user clicked to get to view is not up-to-date and could use 301 request to make sure bookmarks and crawlers get clean link.

 .. note::
    You should never raise those exceptions yourself.
 If you want to redirect user to certain page, return proper redirect response instead.